ivikash/TabGenius/README.md

 ### Tab Sorting
 - Sort tabs alphabetically by title
 - Sort tabs alphabetically by URL
+- Pinned tabs are preserved and not sorted

 ### Tab Organization
 - Organize tabs into groups based on content using AI